OET Preparation Classes

 OET preparation courses with SLC, the only OET-accredited Premium Preparation Provider in Europe.

-The Occupational English Test (OET) is used in the UK, Australia, New Zealand and Singapore among others to assess the Medical English skills of a wide range of international healthcare professionals, including doctors, nurses and AHPs.
-The OET is designed specifically to assess the English language skills of international healthcare professionals wanting to work in an English-speaking environment and reflects over 30 years of research and practice.
+The Occupational English Test (OET) is used in the UK, Ireland, Australia, New Zealand and Singapore among others to assess the Medical English skills of a wide range of international healthcare professionals, including doctors, nurses and AHPs.

-SLC’s online group OET preparation courses allow SLC’s expert OET teachers to help you achieve Grade B in the Occupational English Test (OET), wherever you are.
-Schedules are mapped against exam dates, so you can book your test fresh off the course.
+In SLC’s online group OET preparation courses, our expert OET teachers help you achieve Grade B in the four papers of the Occupational English Test (OET).
+Schedules are mapped against exam dates, so you can book your test for when you finish the course.

 Our OET preparation courses offer